saltyrtc/saltyrtc-meta/Protocol.md

 ## 'key' Message

 This message is sent by both initiator and responder.
-The responder will send this message as its first message or directly after the 'token' message.
+The responder SHALL send this message as its first message or directly after the 'token' message.
 The initiator MUST wait until it has successfully processed the message before it sends a 'key' message to that responder.